LexiPugh/05-cw-game-water-drop/README.md

 ### Game Functionality

 - **Update the score**
-  - +1 point for each good drop clicked
+  - +1 point for each drop clicked
-  - -1 point for each bad drop clicked

 - **Add a 30-second timer**
   - When the timer reaches 0, the game ends